 Refusal by an employee to submit to a test for prohibited substances shall be interpreted as a positive test result.
 Any employee who refuses to submit to a prohibited substance test shall be immediately prohibited from performing job duties and disciplinary action may be taken, up to and including termination of employment.
 Similarly, an employee who does not produce an adequate test sample (urine or breath) without a valid medical reason or who engages in conduct that obstructs the collection or testing process shall be immediately prohibited from performing job functions.
-Disciplinary action may be taken, up to and including termination of employment if an employee is found to violate district policy.
+Disciplinary action, up to and including termination, may result if an employee refuses to submit to testing or is found to violate district policy